The Breguet Type XXI 3817 is the Breguet of chronos

 Only Watch isn't simply the biggest charity auction devoted to timepieces but it is also a place where new creations get tested to see what the public reactions to them is like.
 This is the only possible explanation that you can give when you are presented with the Breguet Type XXI 3817 timepiece that was released in Basel and you then compare it to the Breguet Type XXI 3813 watch with its platinum-made case that the manufacturer donated to Only Watch in 2015.
 Except for the material used to craft the case, the two watches are virtually the same.
-While the Tradition collection summarizes Abraham's skill to create the most important complications in the history of watch-making, the Breguet Type XXI 3817 represents the brand's sporty side of horlogerie.
+While the Tradition collection summarizes Abraham's skill to create the most important complications in the history of watch-making, one of the best modern iterations being, for instance, the Breguet Tourbillon Extra-Plat 5367, the Breguet Type XXI 3817 represents the brand's sporty side of horlogerie.
 In there is also that part of the manufacturer's history that is closely linked to Abraham's great-grandson Louis Charles and the development of aviation in a period of time from 1920 onwards.

 After the experience of the 10Hz-caliber, the idea to release again the 3813 clearly means that the manufacturer is trying to find the Breguet Type XXI's original place while equipping it with a slate-colour dial and taking to the extreme the size of its vintage-colour oversized Arabic numberals filled with glowing material.
 The two oversized indexes crafted in the shape of a quad appearing on the dial make their come-back at 3 o' clock and at 9 o'clock and the dial seems to be split in three different levels.